 All you need are a line, weight and a crabbing bucket which you can buy all over town as a kit.

-Back in the day the line was good old-fashioned garden string wrapped around a wooden frame, but for the last few decades, string has been replaced with indestructible nylon and frames are neon coloured plastic.
+Back in the day, the line was good old-fashioned garden string wrapped around a wooden frame, but for the last few decades, the string has been replaced with indestructible nylon and frames are neon-coloured plastic.
 Now it’s eco-friendly to use bio-degradable string again!

 You could easily make your own eco-friendly DIY kit, with garden string and a ‘lucky’ stone with a hole in the middle for the weight, and a metal bucket from the garden shed.